hexchat/hexchat/share/doc/hacking.md

 * Use a tab size of 3 (most editors will let you choose this).
   Type :set ts=3 in vim/gvim.

-* Try to stick to the same consistant coding style:
+* Try to stick to the same consistant coding style (vertically aligned braces, a space after if, while, functions etc.):

 <pre>void
 routine (void)